santiagoropb/pynumero_libraries/README.md

 This repository contains a cmake project for building shared libraries for the python numerical optimization package PyNumero.

-The current version of PyNumero relies on two share libraries for efficient numerical calculations while solving optimization problems
+The current version of PyNumero relies on share libraries for efficient numerical calculations while solving optimization problems

 1. libpynumero_ASL.so
-2. libpynumero_HSL.so
+2. libpynumero_MA27.so
+3. libpynumero_MA57.so (only available if linked against an existing ipopt installation)

 The first library, libpynumero_ASL, provides functionality for fast automatic differentiation (AD) subroutines required for computing first- and second-